silvesco94/war_games/README.md

 - `index.md`: The home page of the blog — links to individual article repos
-- `_config.yml`: Site settings for GitHub Pages (Jekyll)
+- `_config.yml`: Site settings for GitHub Pages (Jekyll) baseball-analytics-blog/
+├── README.md        # how the hub works
+├── _config.yml      # Tells GitHub Pages how to render the site └── index.md         # Homepage - links to each article's repo

 ## Contributing